Explore the Insight Center

 Key Takeaway

-FLSA wage and hour class action law suits can be very costly for employers in the senior living and social services industry.
-These employers would be well-served to address the issues and considerations outlined above, and consider internal controls and engagement with an employment law attorney for a comprehensive wage and hour review.
-A standard Employment Practices Liability insurance policy may include limited wage and hour coverage to recoup attorney fees and defense costs, but will not cover any judgments or settlements.
+FLSA wage and hour class action lawsuits can be very costly for employers in the senior living industry.
+These employers would be well-served to address the issues and considerations outlined above and consider internal controls and engagement with an employment law attorney for a comprehensive wage and hour review.
+A standard Employment Practices Liability insurance policy may include limited wage and hour coverage to recoup attorney fees and defense costs but will not cover any judgments or settlements.
 Contact your M3 account executive for more details.

 This information should not be construed as legal advice.
 In all cases, employers should consult with their own legal counsel.